urbit/docs/tutorials/arvo/ames.md

 vane or app, is defined in Ames.

 ## Technical Overview
+This section summarizes the design of Ames.
+Beyond this section are deeper elaborations on the concepts presented here.

 Ames extends [Arvo's](@/docs/tutorials/arvo/arvo.md) `%pass`/`%give` `move` semantics across the network.

 Ames receives packets as Arvo events and emits packets as Arvo